“You know, stealing’s not as hard as they say it is.”

 Jessie, in fear, pointed the gun at Mr. Baker’s chest, who responded by throwing his hands up and squeaking something intelligent.

 I didn’t know what to do, but I made a split-second decision.
 I ran to Jesse, pleading, “Don’t shoot!”

-She hesitated, but didn’t shoot—yet.
-Mr. Baker took a timid step backwards as I held out a hand to help Jessie to her feet.
+She hesitated but didn’t shoot—yet.
+Mr. Baker took a timid step backward as I held out a hand to help Jessie to her feet.
 When she was up, she glanced back at the door, and then at the floor to make sure she didn’t trip over something else.

 “Come on,” I said, running out the back door for a second time.
 She followed, gun in hand.
 As she turned, she didn’t see Mr. Baker pull his own gun that had been tucked into the back of his jeans.
 I didn’t see it either, and foolishly stood in the doorway waiting for Jessie to make it out.

 Mr. Baker rounded the corner, gun in hand, and pointed it at me with a scowl on his face.
 I tried to scream, but my body refused to make a sound.